‘A Strange Loop’ Leads With 11 Tony Award Nominations, While Daniel Craig Is Snubbed

 In the Best Musical category, A Strange Loop is up against the Michael Jackson musical MJ the Musical, Paradise Square (about the racial tinderbox of 19th century New York), Henry VIII wives’-fight-back show SIX The Musical, the Bob Dylan-inspired Girl From the North Country, and Billy Crystal’s amiable musical comedy Mr. Saturday Night.

-The Lehman Trilogy leads with eight nominations in the play-related category, with its three leads—Simon Russell Beale, Adam Godley, and Adrian Lester—each nominated in the Best Actor category.
-Lehman is up against Clyde’s, Hangmen, The Minutes, and Skeleton Crew.
+The Lehman Trilogy is the most-nominated play, with eight nods in all, and its three leads—Simon Russell Beale, Adam Godley, and Adrian Lester—each nominated in the Best Actor category.
+Lehman is up against Clyde’s, Hangmen, The Minutes, and Skeleton Crew for Best Play.

 In terms of notable snubs, Funny Girl, which received largely negative reviews from critics, was locked out of the best revival of a musical category, and its star, Beanie Feldstein, was not nominated in the best actress (musical) category.
 Daniel Craig also was not nominated for his role as Macbeth, while his co-star Ruth Negga was nominated for playing Lady Macbeth.
 Sarah Jessica Parker and Matthew Broderick also went un-nominated for their roles in Plaza Suite.
 Of its three big names, only Sam Rockwell scored an acting nomination for American Buffalo.